MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 - Use Azure AD privileged identity management to allow time-bound access to the Azure portal and control pane operations.
 Use privileged identity management audit history to track operations that highly privileged accounts perform.
 - Reduce the number of Azure AD accounts that can:
   - Access the Azure portal and APIs.
-  - Navigate to the Azure VMware Solution SDDC.
+  - Navigate to the Azure VMware Solution private cloud.
   - Read VMware vCenter Server and VMware NSX-T Data Center admin accounts.
 - Rotate local `cloudadmin` account credentials for VMware vCenter Server and VMware NSX-T Data Center to prevent the misuse and abuse of these administrative accounts.
 Use these accounts only in *break glass* scenarios.
 Create server groups and users for VMware vCenter Server, and assign them identities from external identity sources.
 Use these groups and users for specific VMware vCenter Server and VMware NSX-T Data Center operations.
 - Use a centralized identity source for configuring authentication and authorization services for guest VMs and applications.